Arpitm544/Ai-code-/README.md

 ## 📌 Overview

 👨‍💻 **CodePilot** is your intelligent companion for reviewing code automatically.
-Whether you’re a student learning to code, a team building a college project, or a teacher reviewing assignments — CodePilot makes it fast, reliable, and educational.
+Whether you’re a student learning to code, or a teacher reviewing assignments — CodePilot makes it fast, reliable, and educational.

 ✨ **Core Highlights**:
 - AI-generated code feedback
-- GitHub/GitLab integration
 - Contextual explanations and health scoring
 - Secure, responsive, and user-friendly